-To add WordPress shortcode to your page, open the Add Element window and search for Shortcode element.
-Once you add the element to your layout, you will see Edit window with parameters and option to enter shortcode.
+To add WordPress shortcode to your page, open the Add Content window and search for the Shortcode element.
+Once you add the element to your layout, you will see an Edit window with parameters and the option to enter shortcode.
 Copy/paste or enter shortcode with its attributes.

 What is WordPress Shortcode?